kaby76/dk.brics/README.md

 the code.

-To get it to run, use VSCode: `cd grammar.sources; code .` You may need to modify class paths, etc., but the VSCode config is set up to debug and parse a palindromes.cfg grammmar example.
+To get it to run, use VSCode: `cd grammar.sources; code .` You may need to modify class paths, etc., but the VSCode config is set up to debug and parse a palindromes.cfg grammar example.

 Example grammars are here: https://www.brics.dk/grammar/examples.html